safwansatil/Jic-tac-toe/README.md

 ## Game Rules

-Standard tic-tac-toe rules apply. **Spoiler alert**: You can never win!
+Standard tic-tac-toe rules apply. **Spoiler alert**: You can never win.
 The minimax algorithm ensures the bot will either win or force a draw every single time.

 ## Some Details